shah-smit/Hollowgram/README.md

 # Hollowgram
-Different patterns than can be created using Java and Nested `For Loops` Design Pattern `HallowDiamond.java`
+Different patterns than can be created using Java and Nested `For Loops` and `While Loops`

+Design Pattern `HallowDiamond.java`

 ```
 Enter any height: 5
     *